beranki/FRC2025/README.md

 	- Main branch merges require formal pull requests (peer & mentor reviewed) and must pass build and style checks.
 These changes should already have been tested on a test branch.
 	- Main branch will serve as the weekly baseline for new development.
   - Main branch is expected to be configured to run on the competition robot.

+# Competition branching
+A dedicated branch will be created to track code changes made at each competition.
+- For Pinnacles, the competition branch will be `comp/pinnacles`.
+- All changes must be commited to this branch prior to the final robot code upload before queueing for each match.

+The commit used for each match must be tagged prior to queueing.
+This is essential for post-match debugging and analysis.
+Tags should be namespaced under the competition name and indicated the match type `qual` or `playoff`.
+- For instance, qualification match 3 at Pinnacles should be tagged with `comp/pinnacles/qual_3`.
+- Create annotated tags with the `git tag` command.
+I.e. `git tag -a "comp/pinnacles/qual_3"`.
+Write a summary of any code or configuration changes made in the tag description.
+- Tags must be pushed with `--tags` option.
+I.e `git push origin --tags`.